DETAILED ACTION

 However, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide whereby the glue layer is based on at least one of ethylene vinyl acetate, branched polyethylene, acrylate, epoxy, polyamide, and polyurethane, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.
 In this case, glue layers based on at least one of ethylene vinyl acetate, branched polyethylene, acrylate, epoxy, polyamide, and polyurethane are well known and would have been obvious to a one of ordinary skill in the art.

-With respect to claim 6, Hirose teaches whereby the pouch is formed from two layers (see Figure 2, #2-2) of spun bond polyolefin fiber web ([0087]), whereby at least one of the layers forms a cavity (could be bottom layer #a, in the same way as Applicant’s) with at least a volume of loose particles (#c) as filler, and the other layer (top layer #a) covers the filled cavity and attaches to a surrounding rim to close the cavity (clearly seen in Figure 3, #2-2).
+With respect to claim 6, Hirose teaches whereby the pouch is comprised of a first layer and a second layer (see Figure 2, #2-2) that are is formed of spun bond polyolefin fiber web ([0087]), whereby the first layer forms a cavity (could be bottom layer #a, in the same way as Applicant’s) defining a volume that contains the loose particles, (#c), and the second layer (top layer #a) covers the cavity and attaches to a surrounding rim to close the cavity (clearly seen in Figure 3, #2-2).

-With respect to claim 7, Hirose teaches whereby the pouch (1/2/3) is formed in either a sphere or a pyramid 3 dimensional shape, preferably with a footprint that is one of round, oval, or cornered shape with at least 3 corners (clearly seen in Figure 1)
+With respect to claim 7, Hirose teaches whereby the pouch (1/2/3) is formed in either a sphere or a pyramid three dimensional shape (clearly seen in Figure 1)

 With respect to claim 8, Hirose and Kurashima teach the particle acoustic damper of claim 1.

-However, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide whereby the loose particles are formed from a high density material, preferably a high density metal, preferably based on iron, nickel, zinc or steel or metal alloy, or a mixture of high density materials, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
+However, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide whereby the loose particles are formed from a high density material, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.
 In this case, loose particles formed from a high density material, preferably a high density metal, preferably based on iron, nickel, zinc or steel or metal alloy, or a mixture of high density material are well known and would have been obvious to a one of ordinary skill in the art so as to desirably tune the device.

 With respect to claim 9, Hirose and Kurashima teach the particle acoustic damper of claim 1.